srdjan/mono-jsx/README.md

 ### `<switch>` element

 `<switch>` element allows you to switch the slotted content based on the `value` property.
-You need to define the `slot` attribute in the slotted content to match the `value`, otherwise, the default slot will be rendered.
+You need to define the `slot` attribute in the slotted content to match the `value`, otherwise, the default slots will be rendered.

 ```jsx
 function App() {